 Dropping or adding courses until the end of the course change period is relatively easy.
-Specific dates are published in each semester's Academic Calendar, but the official course change period is scheduled for the first five days of classes and may be done in person at Records/Registration or online.
-Dropping or adding a course does not require the written approval of the student's faculty advisor, although first semester students need to consult with Academic Advising.
+Specific dates are published in each semester's Academic Calendar, but the official course change period is scheduled for the first five days of classes and may be done in person at Records & Registration or online.
+Dropping or adding a course does not require the written approval of the student's faculty advisor, although first-semester freshman students need to consult with Academic Advising.
 Courses may be added, provided that space is available in the classes, as determined by registration information.
 Students are responsible for printing a copy of their new course schedule to confirm the changes were made.

 Students may withdraw from a course for any reason up to approximately two weeks after the mid-point of the semester.
-(Specific deadlines are published in the Academic Calendar: see "Last day for Course Withdrawal.")
-Note that students may not withdraw from INT175 Education of Underrepresented College Students and that special permission is required for students to withdraw from BLK175 and from ENG160 Composition I, ENG180 Composition II or their equivalents.
+(Specific deadlines are published in the Academic Calendar: see "Last day for Course Withdrawal."
+Consult the Office of Records & Registration's Course Withdrawal page for more information.)
+Note that students may not withdraw from INT175 Issues in the Education of Underrepresented College Students and that special permission is required for students to withdraw from BLK175 Issues in the Education of Underrepresented College Students and from ENG160 Composition I, ENG180 Composition II or their equivalents.

 Prior to withdrawing from a course, students should consult Student Accounts regarding tuition liability and financial aid considerations.
 Course withdrawal requests must be initiated on or before the date designated in the Academic Calendar.
 Requests are processed online as follows:

-- After a course withdrawal request has been submitted, the instructor receives an email directing him/her to the course withdrawal link.
-The instructor reviews the request, provides the student's last date of attendance, and forwards the request to the student's advisor(s).
+- After a course withdrawal request has been submitted, the instructor receives an email directing him/her to the link to the course withdrawal workflow.
+The instructor reviews the request and provides the student's last date of participation.

-- Advisor(s) review the course withdrawal request and then forward it to Records & Registration.
+- Advisor(s) review the course withdrawal request.
 (For Composition, EOP and SMP courses, an early review is incorporated into this process, consistent with College policy.)